 Rowing machines are a great way to get a cardio workout in if you have bad knees.
-Exercise equipment that gives you a low impact full-body workout is going to be the best for your overall health and fitness.
+An exercise equipment that gives you a low impact full-body workout is going to be the best for your overall health and fitness.

-If you are in any kind of pain it can be scary to think that starting a new workout regime is going to cause more pain.
-On the contrary, some workouts can actually help improve the pain you are experiencing.
+If you’re in any kind of pain, it can be scary just thinking about starting a new workout regime that may cause more pain.
+On the contrary, some workouts can actually help reduce the pain you’re experiencing.
 Take things slow and pick the right exercise like rowing.

 A rowing machine is going to be the best type of cardio machine if you have bad knees, but you could also consider an elliptical, which will not cause the same type of pain in your joints as running does.

 Tailor your training towards equipment that offers less bend and strain on your knees.
 Exercise bikes are not terrible, but you need to proceed with caution.
 While there is not a tone of strain on your back or knees, the fact that you are riding in one position over and over again could cause some wear and tear problems with your joints.

 What Type of Fitness Routine Can You Establish with Joint Pain?

 Whether it’s pain in your arms, knees, back, or another body part, one way to regain your health is to make time for some easy exercises.
 Here are a few tips about workouts when in different types of pain:

 - Workouts also have many benefits including improving your mental well-being and alleviating stress